Paule1248/mm2/README.md

 # MM2 Coin Farmer Script

-A simple but powerful **coin farming script** for **Murder Mystery 2**.
+A simple but powerful **coin farming script** for **Murder Mystery 2** (Roblox).

-This script runs entirely without a UI — just configure the settings in the script, execute it, and let it do the work.
-It’s designed to use **very little CPU**, making it perfect for long farming sessions or running multiple accounts.
+No UI, just pure performance — configured through code and optimized for **low CPU usage**.

 ---

 ## 🔧 Features

-- ✅ Fully automatic coin farming
+- ✅ Automatic coin farming
 - 💤 Built-in Anti-AFK
-- 🧠 Smart, configurable behavior
+- ⚙️ Fully configurable behavior
-- ♻️ Auto-rejoin support
+- 🔁 Auto-rejoin after rounds
-- 💾 Super low CPU usage (perfect for background farming)
+- 💾 Extremely low CPU usage
-- 🛠️ No UI — fully config-based for performance
+- 🛠️ No GUI — runs fully through config

 ---

-## ⚙️ Configuration Example
+## 🚀 How to Use

+1. Open Roblox and join **Murder Mystery 2**
+2. Open your executor (e.g. Synapse X, Fluxus, KRNL)
+3. Copy the script from [this link](https://raw.githubusercontent.com/Paule1248/mm2/refs/heads/main/script.lua)
+4. Customize your config at the top
+5. Execute it — done!

+##📁 Script Example

 Simply paste the full script into your executor.
 You can adjust the config at the top: